mars0i/algrand/doc/siegelmann4.md

 them on the front of $x_{11}$:

 	- 2 times the 4-part sum in $x_{11}$ is the digit that was just stripped off in calculating $x_j$ (see 3a above).
-This is not obvious, but the count of 1's below the newly shifted float (derived from c-hat) is equal to the digit that was shifted off.
+This might not be obvious: the count of 1's below the newly shifted float (derived from c-hat) is equal to the digit that was shifted off.
 	[You might think you could instead just sum all of the 1's.
 But you have to choose input nodes that will work every time, and